Food & Fado in Lisbon: How to Experience Lisbon’s Music and Flavors

 Mouraria is widely considered the birthplace of fado, where the music first emerged in the early 19th century.
 Its narrow streets were home to the city’s earliest fadistas, who sang of longing, love, and the struggles of everyday life often infused with saudade –a deep, wistful sense of yearning unique to Portuguese culture.

-On our Lisbon Food & Fado Tour, our adventure starts at the centrally-located Praça da Figueira, located just a couple minutes away from Mouraria, to then continue wandering into the neighborhood.
-Here we’ll start to trace the roots of fado and even pass the former home of Maria Severa, often recognized as Lisbon’s first known fadista, whose life and songs helped define the genre.
+It is a good idea to start at the centrally-located Praça da Figueira, located just a couple minutes away from Mouraria, to then continue wandering into the neighborhood.
+You can trace the roots of fado and even pass the former home of Maria Severa, often recognized as Lisbon’s first known fadista, whose life and songs helped define the genre.

 Local Flavors: Petiscos